bitFez/oneshot_wordle/README.md

 ## TODO
 - [x] Colour the alphabet according to the letters in the guess and clues
+- [x] Colour used letter darker grey
 - [ ] Check for word validity front-end in order to reduce server requests
 - [x] Allow trying the game if not logged in
 - [ ] Scale the page based on page height
 - [ ] Share streak and correct percentage to clipboard
+- [ ] track progress on device using cookies instead of having to log in
 - [x] Re size log in form for mobiles
 - [x] Re size sign up form for mobiles
 - [x] Create page of previous words